cogdog/flickr-cc-helper/README.md

 These pages act as plugins, so the bookmarklet maker can make different varieties of output.
 There are currently [various flavors of attributions generated](http://cogdog.github.io/flickr-cc-helper/flavors.html).
 Note that the HTML copied from the WordPress versions can be pasted directly into a block if you are brave enough to be using the new Gutenberg editor.

-* Plain HTML - embeds the image and puts a proper and linked attribution text below
+* **Plain HTML** - embeds the image and puts a proper and linked attribution text below
-* Attribution w/image (WordPress Block Editor) - Suited for the new block editor, inserts the image via an automatic embed (and thus sized for theme) and adds attribution in txt block.
+* **Attribution w/image (WordPress Block Editor)** - Suited for the new block editor, inserts the image via an automatic embed (and thus sized for theme) and adds attribution in txt block.
-* WordPress Attributor (Classic Editor with caption codes) - embeds the image  wrapped in the [caption]...[/caption] short codes that Wordpress themes use to format images with captions.
+* **WordPress Attributor (Classic Editor with caption codes)** - embeds the image  wrapped in the [caption]...[/caption] short codes that Wordpress themes use to format images with captions.
-* Stamped - generates a downloadable copy of the image with the attribution stamped right into it (thanks to [John Johnston](http://johnjohnston.info) who created a [nifty mobile version of a flicker finder / attribution stamper](http://johnjohnston.info/flickrcctouch/).
+* **Stamped** - generates a downloadable copy of the image with the attribution stamped right into it (thanks to [John Johnston](http://johnjohnston.info) who created a [nifty mobile version of a flicker finder / attribution stamper](http://johnjohnston.info/flickrcctouch/).
-* Medium.com - Cut and paste made for the medium.com editor (by request of Noah Giesel)
+* **Medium.com** - Cut and paste made for the medium.com editor (by request of Noah Giesel)
-* Markdown - Suitable for static blog generators, Github, and other popular Markdown-friendly tools, original by [Glen Smith](http://blogs.bytecode.com.au/glen).
+* **Markdown** - Suitable for static blog generators, Github, and other popular Markdown-friendly tools, original by [Glen Smith](http://blogs.bytecode.com.au/glen).

-If you would like to customize the attribution output in any way, or just prefer to run your own,  you can grab a copy of the attribtion helper on github here, fork and modify, and run on your own web server.
-It just needs to be available at a public web page.
-And you can still use the bookmarklet generator below to build your browser tool.

-## TO RUN YOUR OWN MAKER

-Not sure why you might want to since everything is her, but hey, fork and go for it.

-Download this repo and use the docs folder for your own site.
-You can use the entire generator or just your own modified tool page.
-You need place to put a HTML page at a public URL and you should get your own Flickr API key

-1. Get a flickr API key https://www.flickr.com/services/apps/create/apply
-2. Edit the `assets/javascript/cc-attributor.js` to enter the API key value at

-	var fpai = 'YOUR-OWN-APIKEY';

-3. Upload to your web server in directory of your choice.
-Check the URL.
-You know how to do this?
-4. Use the [bookmarklet maker](http://cogdog.github.io/flickr-cc-helper/) use your own URL for a helper script, and drag the link to your toolbar.
-5. Attribute away